secretagentan/lab-w02d03-js-sticky-notes/README.md

 # Getting Sticky
 ---------------------------------------------------------------------------------------------------
 Add structure to a web page from the DOM point of view.
-Build a page where the user can create a series of notes to the page and edit and delete the content.
+Build a page where the user can create a series of notes to the page, edit the content, and delete the notes.
 ---------------------------------------------------------------------------------------------------

 ## MVP

 When a user visits the site...

-    - a field called "Total number of notes:", initially this should be set to zero
+    - they should see a field called "Total number of notes:", initially this should be set to zero
-    - as you add notes the total number of notes should be updated
+    - as the user adds notes the "total number of notes" should be updated
     - a button that says "Add A NOTE" should be on the page, when clicked, a editable note should be added on the page

 When a user clicks on the "Add A Note" button

-     - a new editable note pop-up, where they enter text
+     - a new editable note pops-up, where they enter text
      - they should be able to come back to the note and edit it, or delete it
      - also the total note counter needs to be updated